tymyrddin/purple/source/docs/distribution-networks/feasibility.md

 # Feasibility

+Building a realistic OT security testbed is a rabbit hole.
+"Just build a distribution network lab" turns into "build a small utility company": protection relays with millisecond timing, RTUs on IEC 60870-5-104, SCADA interlocks, a historian, engineering workstations running DIGSI and AcSELerator, gas-station PLCs, and the electrical behaviour software emulation does not capture.
+Worse, the cyber side is bound to the physics, a relay tripping fifty milliseconds early or late being the difference between a contained fault and half a feeder gone, so emulating the packets does not emulate what they control.
+For research grounded in [observable semantics](observable-semantics/index.rst), that expense is misplaced: the question is not whether the transformer explodes but whether the record can tell a malicious change from its legitimate twin, and the record is the cheap half.

-The shape falls out of the inversion already drawn.
+The shape falls out of that inversion.
 If the expensive thing is the physics and the cheap thing is the residue, the simulator is a residue generator: something that emits the observable traces a distribution estate produces during ordinary operation, plus whatever a chosen incident layers on top.
 It never computes a fault current.
 It asserts that a fault occurred and lets the evidence follow.

-This residue generator is what the [training tool](evidentiary-capability-as-training.md) needs, and a leaner version of the same reasoning underlies the [audit tool](evidentiary-capability-as-audit.md).
-So the feasibility of the direction is really the feasibility of two things: the residue generator described here, and the structural capability report that needs far less of it.
-The mechanism comes first; the buildability of each part follows at the end.
+This residue generator is what the [training exercise](evidentiary-capability-design.md) needs, and a leaner version of the same reasoning underlies the [audit](evidentiary-capability-design.md).
+So the feasibility of the direction is really the feasibility of two things: the residue generator, and the capability report that needs far less of it.

 Three parts tend to do most of the work.